rawleyfowler/Slick/README.md

 Currently, Slick supports `MySQL` and `Postgres` but there are plans to implement `Oracle` and `MS SQL Server`.

+## Philosophy

+Slick is aiming to become a "Batteries Included" framework for building REST API's and Micro-Services in Perl.
+This will include tooling for all sorts of Micro-Service concerns like Databases, Caching, Queues, User-Agents, and much more.

+### Goals

+- [x] Database management (auto-enabled)
+- [x] Migrations (auto-enabled)
+- [ ] CLI
+- [ ] Caching via Redis (optional)
+- [ ] RabbitMQ built-ins (optional)
+- [ ] AWS S3 support (optional)
+- [ ] User-Agents, including Client API exports
+- [ ] AWS SQS support (optional)

+*Note*: All of these features excluding database stuff will be enabled optionally at run-time.

 ## Examples

+### Single File App
 ```perl
 use 5.036;